rvalenciaaz/rhodococcus-bgc/README.md

 3.
 4.

-Also there are two additional scripts for metadata extraction for a particular GCF, and a previsualization of the BGC network using the bokeh and graphviz packages.
+Also there are two additional scripts for metadata extraction of a particular GCF, and a previsualization of the BGC network using the bokeh and graphviz packages in Python.